 Based on this, the evaluation of the measurements starts.
 As the pure numerical results for pragmatic quality metrics are only informative for comparative purposes, they employ thresholds for the \textit{evaluation} to indicate at which value the process quality starts to decline.
-Contrary to \cite{Makni_Modeling_2010}, empirically proven thresholds were used, not user-chosen, allowing an objective interpretation of the metric scores.
+Contrary to \cite{Makni_Modeling_2010}, empirically proven thresholds were used, rather than user-chosen ones, enabling objective interpretation of the metric scores.
 Finally, based on the evaluation results, \textit{redesign} actions are indicated, aiming at increasing the process model quality.

 The drawback of the approaches shown in \cite{Makni_Modeling_2010} and \cite{Sanchez-Gonzlez_BPMIMA_2017} is that only a part of the process quality is measured, as certain aspects are disregarded.
 Both are neglecting the semantic quality aspects.
 While \cite{Makni_Modeling_2010} omitted syntactic quality aspects entirely, \cite{Sanchez-Gonzlez_BPMIMA_2017} included them partially through the correctness dimension.
 However, this dimension only measures the likelihood of an error occurring, based on different pragmatic quality measures.
 But it is not examined whether the process model actually contains errors.